 You could even have cash in hand today.

 Go to the free section on Craigslist and look for things that are close to you and easy to sell immediately.
 They could be scraps from a job site or metal items you can sell, for example.

 For a quick turnaround, avoid items like furniture or electronics.
-These can be good to sell, too, but will take longer.
+These can be good to sell, but they'll take longer.

-Cash in your treasures by reselling on Craigslist, including them in a rummage sale or selling to specialty buyers, like a pawn shop or a local business that could use whatever you’ve just picked up.
+Cash in your treasures by reselling on Craigslist, including them in a rummage sale or selling to specialty buyers, like a pawn shop or a local business.